Community Wealth Building in Manchester

 Manchester City Council’s corporate appetite to push forward a progressive procurement agenda is commendable, with many achievements like setting up an ethical procurement sub-group, engaging suppliers in areas of high deprivation (including linking with VCS support providers).

-Most notable however is the Greater Manchester Social Value Procurement Framework – the first such framework developed in collaboration with the Greater Manchester Combined authority, putting Manchester at the forefront of practice around social value.
+Most notable however is the Greater Manchester Social Value Procurement Framework – the first such framework developed in collaboration with the Greater Manchester Combined Authority, putting Manchester at the forefront of practice around social value.
 This embeds social value in all aspects of the procurement cycle, and importantly measures the contribution suppliers make to a range of indicators.
-In addition, the 20% weighting around social value in the procurement process is unique.
+In addition, 10% of the 20% weighting for social value in the procurement process is reserved for environmental indicators.
 Our collaboration with the Council has resulted in a plethora of activities over the years, including:

 - streamlining the tender process;